mathec-x/server-cvdev/README.md

     const db = require('../prisma');

   /**
-   * - app.get = This route path matches requests to the root route, /
+   * - app.get = This route path matches requests to the root route "http://localhost"
    * - :email? =  the "symbol ?", means it is an optional property
    */